Using a repeatable SEO strategy is the only way to achieve consistent results.

-You’re going to pitch experts (who have blogs) to create content on your site as a guest author.
+You’re going to pitch experts (who have blogs) to create content on your site as guest author.
 It’s an easy pitch if you have some traffic and a decent audience because most experts want to promote themselves.

 For example, I had Venchito Tampon write a guest post for GotchSEO.com and check out the links that it has picked up:

-That’s because Venchito references because it not only adds value, but it benefits his brand as well.
+That’s because Venchito references it not only adds value, but it benefits his brand as well.
 It’s a win-win.

 There are a few important points to keep in mind about this strategy: